migueltato/github-slideshow/_posts/0000-01-02-migueltato.md

 layout: slide
 title: "Welcome to our Github slide!"
 ---
-This is miguel's slide with some changes
+This is a great slide
 Use the left arrow to go back!